 About the land

-This 35 acre parcel is located in Beasley, about a 10 minute drive from Nelson.
-The land is south facing with a gentle slope and is mostly forested with a meadow that has perennial grasses, wildflowers, and ferns.
-There is also a flat area at the bottom of the slope that has standing water in the early spring.
+The 35 acre parcel is located in Beasley, about a 10 minute drive from Nelson.
+The land available for farming is south facing with a gentle slope and is mostly forested with a meadow that has perennial grasses, wildflowers, and ferns.
+There is also a flat area at the bottom of the slope that has standing water in the early spring, and a boggy/swamp area up above the potential farm site.
 In general the meadow is open and has a lot of light.
 The land is bordered on all sides by forest.
 There is a road allowance that splits the property, which local residents use for walking and snowshoeing.
 There are no fences on the property and there are lots of animals, like elk, deer, and rabbits that pass through the property on a regular basis.
 This area has been logged twice (last time was ~25–30 years ago) and has not been cultivated before.

 About the opportunity

 The land owner is open to many types of operations and is particularly interested in farmers that want to grow veggies using organic/biodynamic practices and who want to use greenhouses for season extension.
 There is a possibility for some small livestock to help maintain soil fertility.
-Foraging is also a possibility in the nearby forest.
+Approximately 1–3 acres would be available for these types of farming endeavours.
+Clearing small trees and breaking up the soil would be necessary.

 The land owner wants this land to be a community hub and for it to contribute to local food security.
 They seek to have diverse land uses that contribute to this overarching vision.
 Visitors are welcome and the landowner anticipates hosting community events (e.g. movie nights, concerts, yoga classes) on the property.
 The landowner is interested in being involved in the farm and helping where needed on a limited basis.
-Agreement duration and type are negotiable.
+Agreement duration and type are negotiable for farmers with a solid plan and good attitude.

 The land is zoned as Division 11 Country Residential (R2), which allows for one house per hectare with each connected to a septic field.
-The owner lives in the main house on the land.
+The owner lives in the main house on the land, some distance away and through the forest from the farm site.
 Off-site housing is easily available because the neighbourhood has ample rental possibilities and Nelson is just a 10 minute drive away.
 The land owner is open to discussing ways for the farmer to live on the property, such as in a tiny home, trailer, or home; the challenge is that a septic field would have to be constructed for any of those options.

 Currently there is no established water source on the property but many options exist for accessing water: